AClain/astro-blog/src/pages/posts/learn-git-intro.md

 This will again prompt you for a message describing the change, and then record a new version of the project.

-Alternatively, instead of running <InlineCode>git add</InlineCode> beforehand, you can use
+Alternatively, instead of running `git add` beforehand, you can use

 ```shell
 $ git commit -a